 - 2 potatoes medium sized , cubed

-- 1 tsp garlic chopped, or ginger garlic paste or ginger
+- 1 teaspoon garlic fine chopped, or ginger (optional)

 - 1 to 2 green chilies slit

-- ½ tsp garam masala or coriander powder
+- ½ teaspoon garam masala or coriander powder

 - For tips on cleaning cabbage, follow the instructions from step by step instructions.

-- Add potatoes and begin to saute for 1 to 2 mins.
-Cover and cook until al dente.
-If needed you can even sprinkle some water to help it cook well.
+- Cover and cook until al dente, just cooked but not mushy.
+If needed you can even sprinkle some water to help cook the potatoes well.

 - Add red chili powder, turmeric, garam masala and green chilies.

-- Saute for a min and then add completely drained cabbage.
+- Saute for a min until the spices begin to smell good.
+Then add completely drained cabbage.

-- Saute until the cabbage wilts or done to your liking.
-If needed you can cover and cook until the cabbage is soft.
+- Stir fry until the cabbage wilts or done to your liking.
+I prefer to keep the cabbage crunchy but yet cooked.

 - Sprinkle salt and coriander leaves.
 Turn on the flame to high and saute until the salt is mixed well.

-- Serve aloo patta gobhi sabzi with rice or chapathi.
+- Serve cabbage sabzi with rice or chapathi.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.